SilkRose/Pony/stories/deternal/deternal.md

 Applejack started to cry.
 "She always said I was making a big deal over her safety, but I just loved her too much for the thought of anything like this happening to her…"

 Rarity came up and hugged Applejack from her side.
-"It's okay to grieve darling."
+"It's okay to grieve, darling."

 "I miss her so much…"

 "We all do, but we're also here for you.
 We all loved her, and we all love you."

-"I love you girls too."
+"I love you girls, too."

 Fluttershy hugged Pinkie, leaving everypony holding each other.
 "Twilight!
 Are you okay?"